Ber-Vazq/GymRatRetreat/README.md

 -Samantha	Cantu  <br />
 -Vannie	Nguyen  <br />

-We are going to be making an e-commerce website, based around selling training equipment, clothes, supplements, and other gym merchandise
+We at GymRatRetreat will be making an e-commerce website, based around selling training equipment, clothes, supplements, and other gym merchandise